candlepin/candlepin/MEAD-HOWTO.md

 tarball like rpmbuild.
 If you are doing a scratch build, you don't want to push your code to our official MEAD git repository.
 Instead you need to create a git repository somewhere else that Brew can access.
-GitHub is not on the whitelist, so the easiest solution is to set up a repository off of git.engineering.redhat.com like so:
+GitHub is not on the allowlist, so the easiest solution is to set up a repository off of git.engineering.redhat.com like so:

 ```